Intravenous iron infusion: History

-Products such as Imferon, which contained high molecule weight iron dextran, were the only IV iron products available until the 1990s.
-Although uncommon adverse reaction did occur, as such packaging informed users of the possible reactions and highly recommended completing a test dose before further treatment.
-In 1991 a worldwide recall of high molecule weight iron dextran was enforced after a contaminated batch was leaked.
-In 1992 it was removed from the market and manufacturing ceased.
-During this time low molecular weight iron dextran was introduced and released for clinical use in 1992.
-The use of low molecule weight iron dextran was common place for renal dialysis patients and due to its success usage increased progressively through to 1997.
+Products such as Imferon, which contained high-molecular-weight iron dextran, were the only IV iron products available until the 1990s.
+Although adverse reactions did occur uncommonly, as such, packaging informed users of possible reactions and highly recommended completing a test dose before further treatment.
+In 1991, a worldwide recall of high molecular weight iron dextran was enforced after a contaminated batch was leaked.
+In 1992, it was removed from the market, and manufacturing ceased.
+During this time, low molecular weight iron dextran was introduced and released for clinical use in 1992.
+The use of low molecular weight iron dextran was commonplace for renal dialysis patients, and due to its success, usage increased progressively through to 1997.

 In 1999, a new compound ferric gluconate was introduced in the form of Ferrlecit.
-Ferric gluconate was determined to be a safer alternative to iron dextran products with lower rates of serious adverse effects.
-Iron dextran attributed to at least thirty-one deaths across the United States and Europe, ferric gluconate had no casualty rates.
-In November 2000, iron sucrose was introduced in the United States after it has been long used in Europe Similar to ferric gluconate, iron sucrose did not require a dextran coat thus minimising risk associated with anaphylaxis.
-Progressively over time intravenous iron infusions have begun to play a significantly role in the treatment of anaemia specifically in the fields of hematology and oncology.
+Ferric gluconate was determined to be a safer alternative to high molecular weight iron dextran products with lower rates of serious adverse effects.
+Iron dextran was attributed to at least thirty-one deaths across the United States and Europe; ferric gluconate had no casualty rates.
+In November 2000, iron sucrose was introduced in the United States after it had been long used in Europe.
+Similar to ferric gluconate, iron sucrose did not require a dextran coat, thus minimising the risk associated with anaphylaxis.
+Progressively over time, intravenous iron infusions have begun to play a significant role in the treatment of anaemia, specifically in the fields of hematology and oncology.

 In recent years, three new IV iron compounds have been released.
-These include, Ferrinject, Iron Isomaltoside and Ferumoxytol.
-All three of these forms of iron can be injected intravenously restoring blood and iron levels in less than fifteen minutes.
+These include Ferrinject, iron isomaltoside, and Ferumoxytol.
+All three of these forms of iron can be injected intravenously, restoring blood and iron levels in under 15 minutes.